dreamcatcher-tech/network/Inbox/2025-09-04 1037 codex as a view and a task.md

 is an agent that can control these things reuqired to be set up first, since you can't change your mcp servers midway / dynamically ?

 codex can be run turn by turn, using exec.

+shortlived computations is the key to resilience.
+These defined ticks.